webplatform/docs/dom/Document/createAttributeNS/index.md

 }}
 {{Examples_Section
 |Not_required=No
-|Examples=
+|Examples={{Single Example
+|Language=JavaScript
+|Code=//create a "lang" attribute associated with a namespace
+var attr = document.createAttributeNS("http://www.w3.org/XML/1998/namespace", "xml:lang");
+//assign a value to the attribute attr.nodeValue = 'es-us';
+//apply the attribute to the documentElement (e.g., the XML document's root node) document.documentElement.setAttributeNodeNS(attr);

 }}
+}}
 {{Notes_Section
-|Notes=The '''createAttributeNS''' method is supported only for XML documents.
+|Notes='''createAttributeNS''' is an XML DOM method and is supported only for XML documents.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification